Customer support is one of the biggest factors that can impact your business’ success.

 Your support agents don’t just have to understand the problem in question; they also need to keep in mind what the problem means to that particular customer.

-This kind of empathy exercise helps you build rapport with customers, leaving them feeling understood and personally supported.
+This kind of empathy exercise helps you build rapport with customers, leaving them with high levels of customer satisfaction and the feeling they are personally supported.

-In a now-legendary example of compassionate customer support, seven-year-old Luka from England wrote to Lego to explain how he’d lost his new figurine after it fell out of his pocket.
+In a now-legendary example of compassionate customer care, seven-year-old Luka from England wrote to Lego to explain how he’d lost his new figurine after it fell out of his pocket.

 Lego responded with the following message, and within a week the new figures arrived at Luka’s house: